minhducubc97/Chess-AI/README.md

 # Improved Chess AI

 Chess web app with customized Chess Artificial Intelligence.

-The difficulty level of the game is around Medium.
+This AI has an approximate ELO grade of 1500.
 The web app is available to play online at: https://minhducubc97.github.io/Chess-AI/public/

 ## Algorithms